emb-riscv/specs-markdown/device-control-block.md

 any write access to `pendings` and `prioth`.
 The state bit is cleared at reset, and after any write to `pendnum` or `prioth` registers.

-The `pendnum` register is write only.
+The `pendnum` register is write only and allows access to the hart identified by the write to `hartid`.
 Writing a small integer value pends the interrupt with the given number.
 It must have enough bits to represent an interrupt number (at most 10).